-- A 21 bed shelter for First Nations, Inuit and Métis women and their children fleeing abusive life situations. - Sacred Child Program (for 0-6 yrs) with Family education and support. - Spirit Movers and Fire Keepers Program (for youth). - Grandmothers 55+ program.
-Recruiting incoming grandmothers and preparing them to becoming Elders in the community. - Counselling Services for women, youth and children including crisis and family counseling, art therapy, play therapy, sexual abuse, addictions, anger management, relationship issues, anxiety - Strong Women "Mashkawizig Ikwewag" Support group for all women seeking traditional and life skills support. - Culture and Reclamation Program (ceremonies, traditional teachings, Elders' support for all ages). - "Children Who Witness" Therapist Oshki Kizis shelter children ages 4 12 yrs who have witnessed domestic violence receive Sandtray and Play therapy. - Wisdomkeepers Senior Support 55+ Program Cultural Program of Empowerment for women 55 years and over. - Employment Unit delivers 4 programs: 1) Employment Readiness for adult women to obtain employment and/or go back to school 2) Courage To Soar for adult women to obtain Administrative Assistant Diploma, 3) Apatisiwin,to assist women with interventions to go back to school, obtain employment or start businesses 4) Four Arrows Trades for Success Program: 3 unit program consisting of Skills Trade training; Apprenticeships and training opportunities for youth ages 16-30 yrs old. - Advocacy, Family Support, Transitional Support, Housing First-Case Management Support, Day Outreach, Sex Trade Outreach Mobile, and Court Accompaniment.
+- A 21 bed shelter for First Nations, Inuit and Métis women and their children fleeing abusive life situations. - Sacred Child Program (for 0-6 yrs) with family education; traditional parenting workshops and life and social skills support. - Spirit Movers and Fire Keepers Program for youth ages 7-18 yrs. - Grandmothers 55+ program.
+Recruiting incoming grandmothers and preparing them to becoming Elders in the community. - Counselling Services for women, youth and children including crisis and family counseling, art therapy, play therapy, sexual abuse, addictions, anger management, relationship issues, anxiety - Strong Women "Mashkawizig Ikwewag" Support group for all women seeking traditional and life skills support. - Culture and Reclamation Program (ceremonies, traditional teachings, Elders' support for all ages). - "Children Who Witness" Therapist Oshki Kizis shelter children ages 4 12 yrs who have witnessed domestic violence receive Sandtray and Play therapy. - Wisdomkeepers Senior Support 55+ Program Cultural Program of Empowerment for women 55 years and over. - Employment Unit delivers 4 programs: 1) Employment Readiness for adult women to obtain employment and/or go back to school 2) Courage To Soar for adult women to obtain a Executive Administrative Diploma, 3) Apatisiwin,to assist women with interventions to go back to school, obtain employment or start businesses 4) Literacy Program training 8 Indigenous women to volunteer with Minwaashin Lodge as Literacy and Basic Skills tutors who will offer basic educational outreach and one-on-one Literacy and Basic Skills training to Indigenous women directly in shelters, community centers, or wherever learners feel is safe and accessible for them. - Advocacy, Family Support, Transitional Support, Housing First-Case Management Support, Day Outreach, Cultural Outreach, Sex Trade Outreach Mobile, and Court Accompaniment.